How to Winterize Your RV & the Best RV Accessories for the Job

 Next, drain the fresh water tank.
 This will remove water that could potentially cause your pipes to freeze and burst, and it saves you from getting sprayed when you open the drains or unscrew the plug on your water heater.
 Drain all water from the system at the low point drains.
 Refer to your owner’s manual if you need help locating the low point drains.

-Now, make sure the water heater tank has had time to cool before you attempt to drain it.With no water connected to the RV and the 12-Volt water pump in the “off” position, open a hot water faucet to relieve any pressure in the lines.
+Now, make sure the water heater tank has had time to cool before you attempt to drain it.
+With no water connected to the RV and the 12-Volt water pump in the “off” position, open a hot water faucet to relieve any pressure in the lines.
 Make sure the RV is not plugged into 110 volts and turn off the 110 volt electric switch to the water heater, if so equipped.
-Drain your water heater tank and leave the drain plug open.
+Drain your water heater tank, and leave the drain plug open.

-The anode rod on the left shows corrosion and should be replaced to protect your water heater.
+The anode rod on the left shows corrosion and should be replaced to protect your water heater

 This is a good time to clean the inside of the tank with a wand attachment at the end of a hose.
 While you’re at it, check the anode rod to make sure it’s in good condition.
 Replace if corroded.

-Open all the hot and cold water faucets and flush the toilet to help get remaining water out of the system.
+Open every hot and cold water faucet and flush the toilet to help get remaining water out of the system.
 If your RV has an exterior sink or hose, be sure to drain that, too.
 Some people opt to blow compressed air into their pipes after completing the steps above to help remove more water.
-However, blowing compressed air into the lines may cause them to become loose, split, or burst.
+However, blowing compressed air into the lines may cause them to become loose, split or burst.
 Be cautious and never use more than 40 psi when blowing out the lines.
 You can also use your RV’s water pump to help remove water from the system, but make sure to turn the pump off as soon as the lines are drained; otherwise, you’ll risk damaging the pump.

 Recap the drains and close the faucets when complete.